Maria Teresa Merlo: International travels

 Merlo convoked – on 7 February 1957 – the first General Chapter of the order that would be celebrated from 4–7 May 1957 and she was reappointed as Superior General on 4 May 1957 for another 12-year term.
-She underwent major surgery – a mastectomy – on 23 February 1957 at the Regina Apostolorum Clinic and her surgeon was Doctor Francesco Ojetti.
-She and Lucia Rici departed on 14 September 1959 to visit the U.S.A. and Canada as well as visiting Mexico, Venezuela, Colombia, Chile, Argentina and Brazil while the return trip saw a stop in Mexico and the return to Rome on 13 February 1960; Merlo also visited London on 5 August 1960 and Madrid on 18 September 1960 while returning to Rome on 1 October 1960.
+She underwent major surgery – a mastectomy – on 23 February 1957 at the Regina Apostolorum Clinic.
+She and Lucia Rici departed on 14 September 1959 to visit the US and Canada as well as visiting Mexico, Venezuela, Colombia, Chile, Argentina and Brazil while the return trip saw a stop in Mexico and the return to Rome on 13 February 1960; Merlo also visited London on 5 August 1960 and Madrid on 18 September 1960 while returning to Rome on 1 October 1960.

 Merlo underwent a series of spiritual exercises from 15 May 1961 until 5 June 1961 in Ariccia that both Alberione and Father Luigi Rolfo led and she later visited homes in Kinshasa in the Democratic Republic of the Congo in November 1961 and returned to Rome on 9 November 1961.
 On 24 January 1962 she departed for India, the Philippines, Taiwan, South Korea, Japan and Australia and made the return trip to the generalate in Rome on 19 May 1962.
 But Merlo fell ill in March 1962 while in the Philippines which prompted Costantina Bignante to be sent from Rome to both take care of her and remain with her for the rest of the trip.
-On 5 August 1962 she visited the U.S.A. and Canada and came back to Rome on 3 September 1962.
+On 5 August 1962 she visited the US and Canada and came back to Rome on 3 September 1962.
 Her final international visit was back to Kinshasa on 8 May 1963 and she came back to Rome on 17 May 1963.

-Merlo suffered a brain seizure on 16 June 1963 and was hospitalized in Albano where on 17 June 1963 her three brothers visited her.
-Merlo travelled to Rome on 7 July 1963 and on 22 August 1963 met with Pope Paul VI on the occasion of his visit to the Regina Apostolorum hospital in Albano.
+Merlo had a seizure on 16 June 1963 and was hospitalized in Albano where on 17 June 1963 her three brothers visited her.
+Merlo travelled to Rome on 7 July 1963 and on 22 August 1963 met Pope Paul VI on the occasion of his visit to the Regina Apostolorum hospital in Albano.
 She returned to Rome on 23 September 1963 and the following 26 September made a brief stop to Grottaferrata.
 She later fell ill on 22 November 1963 and her health was so frail to the point that Alberione gave her the Anointing of the Sick.